 Eric was born in Ojai, California, and graduated summa cum laude from the University of California, Davis with a degree in Political Science and Communication.
-Prior to joining Congressman Garamendi’s staff, Eric served as Research Lead for a joint study sanctioned by the UC Davos Communication and Political Science departments to analyze America’s stature abroad.
+Prior to joining Congressman Garamendi’s staff, Eric served as Research Lead for a joint study sanctioned by the UC Davis Communication and Political Science departments to analyze America’s stature abroad.
 During his time rebuilding plumbing systems in untouchable villages throughout India, Eric acquired a passion for public service that he now pursues through his work on Congressman Garamendi’s district staff.